EduMIPS64/edumips64/docs/developer-guide.md

 ### Unit tests

+It is expected that all new features are implemented with good unit tests coverage.

+There is a suite of end-to-end tests, but any significant change to core classes should ideally come with their own separate unit tests.

 Unit tests are stored in the `src/test` directory.
 The `resources` subdirectory contains MIPS64 programs that are executed during unit test as a form of end-to-end unit tests, whereas `java` contains the actual Java code